 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
 This Code will refer to that person or team as the 'complaints officer'.
 This role may be in addition to other duties.
 Yes Our commissioned management agents are established Registered Providers with their own complaint teams.
-CBMDC has contracted the agents to lead on complaints on behalf of the Council 4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
+CBMDC has contracted the agents to lead on housing complaints on behalf of the Council CBMDC has a dedicated Corporate Complaints Team and will signpost housing complaints where appropriate to our contacted social housing agents.
+The Council will collaborate with our agents in complaint handling where required.
+4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
 They must also have the authority and autonomy to act to resolve disputes promptly and fairly.
-Yes CBMDC expects our contracted agents to ensure their complaints officers have access to staff through out their organisations so that a prompt complaint resolution can be reached 4.3 Landlords are expected to prioritise complaint handling and a culture of learning from complaints.
+Yes As a part of expected procedures, the contracted agents ensure their complaints officers have access to staff throughout their organisations so that a prompt complaint resolution can be reached Complaints that fall within the remit of the Housing Ombudsman Service will be appropriately signposted when brought to the attention of the Council.
+4.3 Landlords are expected to prioritise complaint handling and a culture of learning from complaints.
 All relevant staff must be suitably trained in the importance of complaint handling.
 It is important that complaints are seen as a core service and must be resourced to handle complaints effectively.
 Yes Incommunities & Mears submit annual self-assessment forms which cover the handling of complaints including Council owned properties.
-The information in their submissions also reflects information on We expect our agents to ensure they have on going complaint handling training in place for all staff (including new starters) and provide bespoke training for staff where needed.
+The information in their submissions also reflects information on properties they manage on behalf of the Council We expect our agents to ensure they have ongoing complaint handling training in place for all staff (including new starters) and provide bespoke training for staff where needed.
+CBMDC will work closely with our contracted agents to discuss any issues that arise when handling complaints about Council own properties